 For larger jobs, I use the Fiskars 32-Inch PowerGear Bypass Lopper.
 This lopper will handle tree branches up to 2 inches in diameter.

 For hand tools, I like tools that are one solid piece with a non-slip grip.
-3-Piece Garden Tool Set from KEWHILL includes Trowel, Cultivator, and Transplanter.
+The Fiskers Soft Touch 3 piece set includes Trowel, Cultivator, and Transplanter.
 It has a Rust-Resistant Design with a Comfortable Ergonomic Grip.
 Each Handle Features a Hang Hole for Easy Storage.

 The 5-Gallon Bucket Garden Tool Organizer from Apollo Tools keeps your tools and seeds tidy on the outside of the bucket while you use the inside of the bucket for weeds, deadheading, fertilizers or whatever else you need to tote along.